apple/swift-evolution/proposals/nnnn-utf8-span.md

 Future work include tracking whether the contents are NULL-terminated (useful for C bridging), whether the contents contain any newlines or only a single newline at the end (useful for accelerating Regex `.`), etc.

+### Putting more API on String

+`String` would also benefit from the query API, such as `isKnownNFC` and corresponding scan methods.
+Because a string may be a lazily-bridged instance of `NSString`, we don't always have the bits available to query or set, but this may become via pending future improvements in bridging.

 ## Alternatives considered